Maulino forest

-Maulino forest (Bosque Maulino) is a forest type naturally growing in the Chilean Coast Range of Central Chile from latitude 35°55 to 36°20 S. The chief tree species is Nothofagus glauca.
-Other tree species include Nothofagus leonii, Nothofagus alessandri and Gomortega keule.
-The forest grows at a transition zone between Mediterranean climate to humid temperate climate.
-Precipitations vary from 1000 to 700 mm/a and are concentrated in winter.
+Maulino forest (Bosque Maulino) is a forest type naturally growing in the Chilean Coast Range of Central Chile from latitude 35°55 to 36°20 S. The forest grows in the transition zone between Mediterranean climate and humid temperate climate.
+Precipitation varies from 1000 to 700 mm/a and is concentrated in winter.
 According to geographers Humberto Fuenzalida and Edmundo Pisano the forest is one of mesophytes on the transition zone of temperate rain forests.